• Disease Overview

 Causes

-SCADD is an autosomal recessive condition caused by mutations in the Short Chain Acyl-Coenzyme A dehydrogenase (ACADS) gene leading to deficiency of the SCAD enzyme.
+SCADD is an autosomal recessive condition caused by variants in the short chain acyl-coenzyme A dehydrogenase (ACADS) gene leading to deficiency of the SCAD enzyme.

-More than 100 different mutations in the ACADS gene cause SCADD.
-Two common variations (polymorphisms) have also been found in the ACADS gene.
+More than 100 different variants in the ACADS gene cause SCADD including two common variants.
 It has been suggested that SCAD deficiency may be a risk factor that can make other neuromuscular disorders worse, but this remains unproven.

 • < Previous section